 Systems Therapeutics, President Obama, and the End of Alzheimer's Disease. - Part I

 2013 Turken International Lecturer and Research Awards

-2013 Turken International Lecturer - Dale E. Bredesen, M.D. - Augustus Rose Professor of Neurology; Director of the Easton Center for Alzheimer's Disease Research at UCLA; Director of Neurodegenerative Disease Research, David Geffen School of Medicine at UCLA
+2013 Turken International Lecturer - Dale E. Bredesen, M.D. - Visiting Professor of Neurology; Director of the Easton Center for Alzheimer's Disease Research at UCLA; Director of Neurodegenerative Disease Research, David Geffen School of Medicine at UCLA

 2013 Turken Researcher Awardee - Sophie Sokolow, PhD, MPharm - Assistant Professor, School of Nursing at UCLA

 - Funded by - Sam and Ida Turken Charitable Foundation.

 In 1991, little was known about Alzheimer's disease (AD) genetics or risk factors there were no animal models of AD, and there were no treatments for the illness.
 That is when Phyllis Turken Shamberg decided to initiate a gift to support the early careers of UCLA researchers interested in studying AD.
 The funds came from a family Foundation established in honor of her parents, Sam and Ida Turken.
 Phyllis chose (AD) research for her gift, not because of a family member with the disease, but because little was understood about AD and she wanted to make a difference.
 She chose well.